-If you have any questions or concerns regarding creating a profile, forgot your password, or have trouble logging in, please contact Eventbrite's 24 hour support line at 1.888.810.2063.
+If you have any questions or concerns regarding navigating the Eventbrite registration system, forgot your password, or have trouble logging in, please contact Eventbrite's 24 hour support line at 1.888.810.2063.

 We are so pleased that you would like to take a Public Education course.
 Please read through the visa information below.
 If you have any additional questions, please email us at: firstname.lastname@example.org.

 If you plan to enter the United States on a B-type tourist visa, or are currently in the United States on another visa type, you may only be authorized to take coursework for personal enrichment.
 In other words, you may not enroll in courses for academic credit.
 Public Education courses fit this enrichment-only requirement and you would be eligible to enroll in any SFAI Public Education course as a tourist in the United States.

 As Public Education courses are noncredit, and for personal enrichment only, this program does not fulfill the requirements for I-20 certificates for the F-1 student visa.
 There is no appropriate visa category for students whose primary purpose for coming to the United States is part-time study.
 To attend SFAI as an F1 visa holder, you must be formally admitted to a full-time, degree-seeking program.

 Yes, you can!
 You have the option to enter both billing information, indicating who is paying for the course, as well as "registrant information", who is taking the course, during checkout.

 Visit our policies page for complete details on course refunds.

 It does not.
 Materials lists are provided to students prior to the course start date.
 Materials can range in cost from $0-$250 depending on the course.
 If you have concerns about the cost of materials, or have trouble locating your materials list, please contact Public Education staff at email@example.com